Skip to main content

 • Battery life: 9.5+ hours

-It has the right specs to do more than simple web browsing thanks to its CPU with enough multicore power for light creative tasks like editing photos, videos, and audio, and the entry-level discrete GPU will render images much faster than AMD’s integrated graphics chip.
+It won’t beat out a great gaming laptop when it comes to performance, but it’s powerful enough for everyday life.
+Its CPU has enough multicore power for light creative tasks like editing photos, videos, and audio, and the entry-level discrete GPU will render images much faster than AMD’s integrated graphics chip.

-Additionally, it comes with a flight of varied ports that are useful for any computing situation, work or personal.
-It’s under an inch thick and weighs roughly 3.5 pounds—and to top it off, the battery lasts close to 10 hours.
-It just has everything you’d expect a laptop to have, and does everything you’d expect a laptop to do.
+Additionally, it comes with a variety of ports that are useful for any computing situation—work or personal.
+It’s under an inch thick and weighs roughly 3.5 pounds, and to top it off, the battery lasts close to 10 hours.
+It has everything you’d expect a laptop to have, and does everything you’d expect a laptop to do.

 Read our full Lenovo Slim Pro 7 14 review.